Moselle wine shines at the 1900 World Exhibition in Paris!

 Erleben Sie die Weltausstellung 1900 in Paris: Einblicke in Deutschlands Weinhandel und beeindruckende Architektur.

 Experience the 1900 World Exhibition in Paris: insights into Germany's wine trade and impressive architecture.
-(Symbolbild/MK)

 Moselle wine shines at the 1900 World Exhibition in Paris!

-A look at viticulture
+A look at the art of viticulture

-technical innovations and cultural exchange
+Technical innovations and cultural exchange